Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 Source: Bureau of Justice Statistics

 Searches can be name-based or by DOC number.
 To search just supervised probation or parole records, the searcher would check the circle beside the filter to narrow the results.
 Information provided by the DOC online search includes offender’s full name, a mugshot (in most cases), demographics, projected release from supervision date, and most recent location of incarceration.
-The records do not show the offense the person was incarcerated for, or the offense type (misdemeanor or felony).7

 Source: Arizona Department of Corrections15

 For those currently incarcerated, the records will also reflect the mailing address to the prison facility and the custody classification (for example, maximum security, death row, or minimum security).
-Parole hearing dates are also available through this search portal.7
+Parole hearing dates are also available through this search portal.

-Criminal records are considered public records unless they are sealed or expunged.
-In 2021, Arizona passed Senate Bill 1294 allowing for individuals to petition the court to seal most convictions after the terms of sentencing have been successfully completed and a waiting period has passed with no further criminal charges (other than minor traffic offenses).
-The waiting periods are based on the severity of the crime and are as follows:
+In 2021, Arizona passed Senate Bill 1294 allowing for individuals to petition the court to seal most convictions after the terms of sentencing have been successfully completed and a waiting period has passed with no further criminal charges (other than minor traffic offenses).7 The waiting periods are based on the severity of the crime and are as follows:

 • Class 2 & 3 Felonies: 10 years